3 numbers. 2 separate processes. 1 chance to respond before 6 May.

 The bridge requirement: From December 2023 onwards, the Environment Agency required that any crossing of Potters Bar Brook on this site must use open-span bridges — not culverts.
 Open-span bridges are significantly more expensive and technically complex than culverts.

-Those bridge designs have never been produced or reviewed.
+Those bridge designs have no evidence they have been produced or reviewed.
 The EA's pre-application correspondence letters are advice only — they expressly state the EA reserves the right to change its position at any formal application stage.
 They are not planning clearance.

 The consultation process: Documents released under the Environmental Information Regulations (EIR2026/12448) show that the golf course site was included in the April 2024 Local Plan consultation while flood and access modelling for the site entrance remained incomplete and unreviewed by the Environment Agency.